-When you join a car share scheme, you can also save energy expended on driving yourself every day.
+When you join a car share scheme, you can also save energy on driving yourself daily.
 Your group may take turns with driving duty.
-Join a car share scheme and you can also save money.
-Since you and the other members of the scheme can cut the cost of fuel.
+Join a car share scheme, and you can also save money since you and the other members of the scheme can cut the cost of fuel.
 And if you are not driving your car every day, you'll save on the wear and tear on your vehicle too.

-Car shares can provide significant cost savings as a result of sharing the costs of petrol, car parking, and other vehicle running costs.
+Car shares can provide significant cost savings due to sharing the costs of petrol, car parking, and other vehicle running costs.
 On average, in the UK, commuters that share cars save themselves £1,000 a year compared to driving alone2.

 Car sharing can also help you avoid parking hassles, and provide social benefits.
-It might be enjoyable to have someone (or several people) to talk to as you make your way to and from work.
+Having someone (or several people) to talk to might be enjoyable as you make your way to and from work.
 While with a car share scheme, you'll have to arrive and leave work at a set, pre-decided time.
 This can also be beneficial, as it can help you to develop a healthy work-life balance.

-The first place to go to look for a car share scheme is your place of work.
+Your place of work is the first place to look for a car share scheme.
 If you work for a larger company, you may find that they already have a car share network in place.
 Look at company notice boards and within the company intranet to see whether there is any information.

 It is also worthwhile speaking informally with your colleagues, to see whether anyone is already carpooling.
 Or whether anyone has an interest in setting up a car share scheme.
 You could also post a bulletin or send out an email advertising the fact that you are looking for someone to car share with on your commute.

-If you commute from a small village, town, or suburb to a city center, you may need to do a bit more digging.
+You may need to do a bit more digging if you commute from a small village, town, or suburb to a city center.
 Consider placing a notice in a local community space, local shop, or other notice board.
 Advertise for people willing to car share into the center from your area.